p4535992/foundryvtt-arms-reach/README.md

 There are more than 300 modules in foundry vtt so the scope of this module is to reduce the number of modules on your game and integrate them with each other without some strange collision between modules.

 You can still enable/disable every single feature from module settings.

+## Known issue

+- If 'Show Doors Icons Featur is active there is a annoying expection on console, but it's not seem to broke anythng

 ## Installation

 It's always easiest to install modules from the in game add-on browser.